Tag Archives: educators

 Community resilience is the ability of groups of people to respond to and recover from adverse situations.
 A community may deal with a natural disaster, violence, a public health crisis, or a lack of economic resources.
 How community members respond to adverse situations or bounce back is a part of their resilience.

-Psychological resilience is about one’s ability to mentally adapt to a difficult change or situation of one’s circumstances.
-A psychologically resilient person can remain calm and focused as they move through an adverse situation.
+Psychological resilience is about one’s ability to adapt to a difficult change or situation mentally.
+A psychologically resilient person can remain calm and focused through an adverse situation.

 7 C’s of Resilience